 John Terry and Ricardo Carvalho

-It is often said that the best centre-back combinations have an almost telepathic understanding and the brilliant Terry and Carvalho can certainly be described that way during their six trophy-laden seasons together at Stamford Bridge.
+It is often said that the best centre-back combinations have an almost telepathic understanding and the brilliant Terry and Carvalho could certainly be described that way during their six trophy-laden seasons together at Stamford Bridge.